Integrating Odeint Time Stepping into OpenFPM for Distributed and GPU Accelerated Numerical Solvers

-We first test the fixed-step multi-stage methods Runge-Kutta 4, Runge-Kutta-Dopri 5, and Runge-Kutta-Fehlberg 78 (see Table \ref{Tab:steppers}) for the exponential dynamics in Eq.~(\ref{eq:exp}).
+We first test the fixed-step multi-stage methods Runge--Kutta 4, Runge--Kutta--Dopri 5, and Runge--Kutta--Fehlberg 78 (see Table \ref{Tab:steppers}) for the exponential dynamics in Eq.~(\ref{eq:exp}).
 Figure~\ref{fig:cgs}a shows the convergence plots for increasing numbers of time steps.
-All methods converge with expected order as indicated by the solid lines until machine precision is reached and finite-precision roundoff errors start to accumulate.
+All methods converge with the expected order, as indicated by the solid lines, until machine precision is reached for the \texttt{double} data type used, and finite-precision round-off errors start accumulating.
 The same is observed in Fig.~\ref{fig:cgs}b for the sigmoidal dynamics of Eq.~(\ref{eq:sig}).

-Next, we test the fixed-step Adams-Bashforth implementation as an example of a multi-step method.
-We solve the same problems using 1 to 8 previous steps, resulting in convergence orders between 1 and 8.
+Next, we test the fixed-step Adams--Bashforth implementation as an example of a multi-step method.
+We solve the same problems using 1 to 8 steps, resulting in convergence orders between 1 and 8.
 This is verified for the exponential and sigmoidal dynamics in Figs.~\ref{fig:cgs}c and \ref{fig:cgs}d, respectively.
 In all cases, the theoretically optimal order of convergence is observed down to machine precision.

 All tests are repeated for different numbers of OpenFPM processes (1, 2, 6, 24) to confirm that the results are the same, regardless of the degree of parallelism.
 Taken together, this confirms the correctness of the implementation of our Odeint \emph{state-type} and \emph{Algebra} for distributed OpenFPM data types.